16 October 2023

 There's a technical and a not-so-technical answer here!
 The answer depends on your own unique shape and the fit of the garment - you may not need to do a bust adjustment to a loose top or dress, but might have to do one on something more fitted.
 If you find that things are generally either too tight or too loose in the bust area, then I'd recommend making a quick toile of the bodice, or wearable toile of the whole garment to test the fit around the bust and take it from there.
 I'm going to briefly cover how you would work out how much to add or subtract from your bust in the adjustment, but do remember this is just a rough framework, and you might not need to do it at all.

 Measure your high bust (your upper chest, just under your armpits).
-If you're making a pattern in our sizes UK 6-24 size band, add 5cm (2in).
-If you're making a pattern in our sizes 16-34 size band, add 10cm (4in).
+If you're making one of our patterns that comes in sizes UK 6-24, or which comes in sizes UK 6-34 and you're making size 6-16, add 5cm (2in).
+If you're making one of our patterns that is in sizes 16-34, or which comes in sizes 6-34 and you're making size 18-34, add 10cm (4in).
 Choose the pattern size with that bust measurement – this is the size you’ll do your bust adjustment on.

 Now measure your full bust (fullest part, around the nipples) and compare it to the bust measurement on the pattern size you just selected.